alexeymhv/adop-cartridges-cookbook/_docs/recipes/archiving-artefact-to-nexus.md

 Once you have it installed, add a new Maven _settings.xml_ configuration file.

-In the file you need to specify your Nexus credentials which will be used to upload artifacts.
+In the file you need to specify your Nexus credentials which will be used to upload artefacts.

 Add the followin snippet to the _settings.xml_ configuration file: